Local time of an Ornstein-Uhlenbeck particle: Local time statistics in a harmonic potential

 From the above analysis, we observe that the range $0<k<\infty$ of $\lam_0(k)$, provides information about the distribution $P_0(\ell,t)$ (or equivalently the LDF $\mathbb{H}(w)$) over the region $0< \ell < \sqrt{\frac{\kappa }{2 \pi D}}~t$.
 To obtain the LDF $\mathbb{H}(w)$ over the rest of the region $ \sqrt{\frac{\kappa }{2 \pi D}}~t < \ell < \infty$, one needs to analytically continue the $\lam_0(k)$ to negative $k$.
 If we write $k =-|k|$ and $\lam= -|\lam|$, then we get

 Following the same procedure, we solve this equation in the $|k| \to 0$ and $|k| \to \infty$ limits and find

 Now, substituting these asymptotic behaviours in Eq.~\eqref{LDF-H-free}, we get

+where $\mu$, $\sigma$, and $\Omega$ are defined in Eq.~\eqref{mu-sigma-A3-definition}.
 The asymptotic behaviours of $\mathbb{H}(w)$ in Eq.~\eqref{LDF-asymp-harm-full} are shown in Fig.~\ref{fig1p1}(b).
 The above procedure can be developed further to find the next order terms systematically in each regime in Eq.~\eqref{LDF-asymp-harm-full}.
 Similarly, the above analysis, although it is presented for $y=0$, can be straightforwardly extended to other values of $y$.